danjour/Teste/README.md

 ### List of projects in Jupyter Notebook:

-- Titanic, predicting the survivors: xxxxx
+- Titanic, predicting the survivors
-- Predict Churning customers: xxxxx
+- Predict Churning Customers